c3lang/c3-web/src/content/blogs/c3_0_7_10_constdef_finally_takes_shape.md

 	</summary>

 ### Changes / improvements
+- C3 is now using its own LLVM libraries when building releases.
 - Method resolution and `$defined` now works together well unless definitions are out of order for real.
 - Improve error message when using functions as values #2856
 - Improve support for Android with Termux.